praeclarum/NGraphics/Documentation/Consistency.md

 Not all 2D renderers were created equally.
 There are always performance and quality trade offs to be made - and the heuristics used to choose between the two change over time.

-That is to say, although it's NGraphic's goal to create a consistent rendering experience across platforms, it is not perfect and never will be.
+That is to say, although it's NGraphics' goal to create a consistent rendering experience across platforms, it is not perfect and never will be.

 This document describes a few of the more notable divergers.